-To address these problems, we propose a cost-effective service for hybrid cloud applications, which selects the best public cloud for out-sourcing and adapts cloud price changes dynamically, along with provisioning global load balancing.
+To address these problems, we propose a cost-effective service for hybrid cloud applications, which selects the best public cloud for outsourcing and adapts cloud price changes dynamically, along with provisioning global load balancing.
 The system uses a two-tier load balancing mechanism, provisioning virtual machine (VM) and cloud level load balancing.
-The system firstly chooses the best instance on each cloud for certain applications using CloudCmp [5] tools.
+The load balancing problem [8] for hybrid cloud applications is different from the cloud selection problem.
+Heterogeneous workload characteristics as well as divergent cloud instance types complicate the problem of identifying the best suitable cloud provider and instance for a specific application.
+Furthermore, a cloud user may have several applications and every application has many choices on cloud selection, which makes the scheduling more complex.
+The system firstly chooses the best instance on each cloud for certain applications using CloudCmp [6].
 Then the system uses the proposed Least Connection per Cost (LCC) algorithm to distribute job requests among public clouds.
 At last, the system scales up or down automatically according to the price and performance of each cloud.